-\ For ease of reference, this appendix refers to all directors and trustees as directors and all boards as boards of directors.
++ For ease of reference, this appendix refers to all directors and trustees as directors and all boards as boards of directors.

 Unlike other companies, a mutual fund is typically externally managed; it is not an operating company and has no employees in the traditional sense.
 Instead, a fund relies upon third parties or service providers-either affiliated organizations or independent contractors-to invest fund assets and carry out other business activities.
-Figure A.2 shows the primary types of service providers usually relied upon by a fund.
+Figure A.2 shows the primary types of service providers funds usually rely upon.